-Important Note: In writing your Rationale if you are using Qualitative Research Design, you can be very creative with your work, but make sure, there will be related studies that will be highlighted or it might look like an editorial column with all your opinions on it or worse a novel / personal diary.
+Important Note: In writing your Rationale, if you are using Qualitative Research Design, you can be very creative with your work, but make sure there will be related studies that will be highlighted, or it might look like an editorial column with all your opinions on it or worse a novel / personal diary.

 Some researchers opt to use a VIGNETTE – a brief literary description as an opening statement for their RATIONALE.

-Do not overwhelm your readers with very long Rationale.
+Do not overwhelm your readers with a very long Rationale.
 Consider other elements and parts of your manuscript.
 Do not put everything in this section.

 There you have it!